cowwoc/jace/readme.txt

 - Removed logback.xml because according to the author logging should only be configured by applications, not libraries.
 - Added new preprocessor symbols JACE_LINK_STATICALLY and JACE_PROXIES_LINK_STATICALLY for when developers wish to link against Jace or C++ proxies statically (dynamic linking is the default).
+- staticGetJavaJniClass() now initializes class names on demand
+- JEnlister now only generated for exception classes

 Compatibility breakers: